ckeditor/ckeditor5/docs/installation/getting-started/editor-lifecycle.md

 </info-box>

-TODO link to hands on tutorial (done by Filip)

 Each CKEditor 5 **type** provides a different **editor class** that handles the creation of editor instances.
 Most of the examples in the documentation use the {@link module:editor-classic/classiceditor~ClassicEditor `ClassicEditor`} class, but things should work similarly with other types.

 ## Creating an editor with `create()`